qilingframework/rtfd.io/docs/faq.md

 > - Missing conifig file or library can cause the targeted binary fail to run properly.

 It is adviseble to always turn on debugging or disassambly mode to pintpoint the issue and try to resolve it.
 Technically, this is not a bug but rather a feature.

+### I try to connect qiling useing gdb, but gdb say: Remote replied unexpectedly to 'vMustReplyEmpty": timeout
+This is not a "bug", just some scripts running too slow so gdb is waiting timeout.
+- Input `set remotetimeout 100` in gdb and try to connect again will fix this usually.
+- if not, input `set debug remote 1` and connect again, then send to us the debug info as an issue please.